MrFoxLT/ThumbnailDL/README.md

 # ThumbnailDL

 Android application that saves Youtube video thumbnails.
-My Youtube API key a very low daily quota so if it gives you an error, add yours in the project.
+My Youtube API key has a very low daily quota so if it gives you an error, add yours in the project.
-I will implement adding keys in-app later.

 App is build with:
 * MVVM